 Cole Aldrich had 13 points and 13 rebounds in 26 minutes.
 Jeremy Tyler had eight points, two rebounds, an assist and a block in 20 minutes, and Murry finished with nine points, five assists and three steals in 20 minutes.

-What's next: The Nets wrap up the regular season Wednesday night against the Cleveland Cavaliers at Quicken Loans Arena.
+What's next: The Knicks finish the season on Wednesday against the Raptors.